 • Legal custody: Refers to the rights and responsibilities of making decisions regarding the child’s health, education, and welfare.

 It’s essential for unmarried fathers to understand that merely being the biological father does not automatically grant legal rights in terms of child custody.
-It’s crucial to establish paternity and seek legal assistance if necessary, to address custody issues.
+It’s crucial to establish paternity and seek legal assistance if necessary to address custody issues.
+Obtaining legal support can help protect parental rights and ensure the best possible outcome.
 Securing legal custody rights can enable unmarried fathers to actively participate in their child’s life and contribute to their upbringing.

 Keep in mind that California’s family courts aim to provide equal opportunities for both parents to be involved in their child’s life.
 Factors that may influence the court’s decision in a custody case are: